CSpanias/cspanias.github.io/_posts/2023-10-20-Marketplace Write Up (2023).md

 ![sqli-9](sqli-9.png)

 There is a message revealing a new password 🔒.
-We know that this password belongs to user `jake`, as 4th value is the `user_to` field: `Your new password is: @b_ENXkGYUCAv3zJ:1:3:1`, thus, user `3`.
+We know that this password belongs to user `jake`, as the fourth value is the `user_to` field: `Your new password is: @b_ENXkGYUCAv3zJ:1:3:1`, thus, user `3`.

 ### 3.3 Sudo & Wildcard Injection